Skip to content

 #1.
 What Remains of Edith Finch

-This is the closest thing to a perfect narrative game.
-You explore a sprawling family house on a Washington island, and each room tells the story of how one family member died.
+Edith Finch is the closest thing on this list to a perfect narrative game.
+You explore a sprawling family house on a Washington island, and each room unlocks the story of how one Finch family member died.
 The catch: every story uses a completely different gameplay mechanic.

-One plays like a comic book.
-Another puts you inside a bathtub daydream.
-A third has you controlling a cat, an owl, and a shark in sequence.
+One vignette plays like a comic book panel.
+Another puts you inside a bathtub daydream that tilts the screen as the water rises.
+A third has you controlling a cat, an owl, and a shark in sequence, each predator hunting the next.

 Available on: PC, PlayStation, Xbox, Nintendo Switch